Fablow77/znoteacc-rebirth/README.md

 It is created in PHP with a simple custom procedural framework.

 ### Compatible OT distributions
-Znote AAC primarily aims to be compatible with [Forgotten Server](https://github.com/fablow77/otx3.8rebirth) Forgotten Server is commonly known as TFS (The Forgotten Server) and Znote AAC supports these versions:
+Znote AAC primarily aims to be compatible with [OTX 3.8 Rebirth](https://github.com/fablow77/otx3.8rebirth) Forgotten Server is commonly known as TFS (The Forgotten Server) and Znote AAC supports these versions:
 * TFS 1.2+ (Since Znote AAC 1.5)
 * OTX 3.8 Rebirth (As Intended)